 For the latest information regarding these changes, read Portugal Nationality and Citizenship Changes 2025

-Portugal Startup Visa Requirements
+Portugal Startup Visa Eligibility and Requirements

 In addition to the strict Portugal Startup Visa application criteria, a few additional requirements must be met, as explained by the Ministery of Foreign Affairs.